 Just a few fresh ingredients and some store cupboard essentials can turn the bland into the bleedin' marvellous.
-My steak was flash fried along with a lengthways strip of aubergine, more leftovers, and served on some toasted stale rye bread on a bed of spicy watercress.
+A flash-fried steak along with a lengthways strip of aubergine, more leftovers, and served on some toasted stale rye bread on a bed of spicy watercress.
 And with mint and parsley at hand, a green sauce of English mustard, anchovies and capers made for the perfect accompaniment.
 This amazing piquant sauce, a salsa verde to the connoisseur, is fairly adaptable to most meats and is by far and away my favourite sauce.
-Happy spring everybody.

 Rump Steak and Aubergine with Green Sauce